 Destination Management Andalusia

-Andalusia is the southern region of Spain composed of 17 autonomic communities.
+Andalusia is the southern region of Spain, and it’s one of the in total 17 autonomic communities Spain has (Andalucía being the second largest in the country).
 This region is limited on the north by the region of Estremadura and the region of Castilla La Mancha.
 On the east, you will find the region of Murcia, Portugal on the west and Gibraltar with the Mediterranean Sea on the south.
 Andalusia is the 2nd biggest region of Spain with the highest population (8 millions inhabitants over more than 87.500 km2).
 Andalusia is divided into 8 provinces: Almería, Cadiz, Cordoba, Granade, Huelva, Jaén, Málaga and Seville.

 This is in Andalusia that all the clichés about Spain come true: bullfights, tapas, flamenco, sweet wines, horse breeding, patios full of flowers, mixture of architectural and cultural point of view (Phoenicians, Carthaginian, Greeks, Romans, Muslims, Jews and Catholics have lived in Andalusia and left their remains and imprint in a way or another).
 This is also in Andalusia that you will be able to discover the little white villages perched upon hills.